 While Maharashtra is one of the more economically developed states in India, BoM has a high concentration in the state in term of advances and deposits.
-It is the only bank with nearly 61 percent of its branch network and 62 per cent of its business in Maharashtra.
-The intensity of the COVID pandemic is one of the highest in Maharashtra and that may have an impact on not only asset quality but also on the growth of deposits and advances in the near term.
+It is the only bank with nearly 61 percent of its branch network and 62 per cent of its business in Maharashtra as on March 31, 2021.
+The uncertainty regarding easing of restrictions by states in the light of evolving economic environment may hinder growth of deposits and advances in the near term.